-Rituals and traditions surrounding end of life care, bereavement and grieving vary widely in different cultures and it is fascinating to see how these differences affect the way approaches to end of life care.
-This tour visits two neighbouring countries - Hungary and Romania - that have very different ethnic and cultural backgrounds and history.
-The tour will also appeal to social workers, GPs, chaplains and all involved with palliative and end of life care.
+Rituals and traditions surrounding end-of-life, bereavement and grieving vary widely between cultures and it is fascinating to see how these differences affect approaches to palliative and end-of-life care.
+This tour visits two neighbouring countries - Hungary and Romania - that have contrasting ethnic and cultural backgrounds and history.
+The tour will appeal to nurses, GP’s, oncologists, palliative care specialists, occupational and physio therapists, social workers, chaplains and all involved with palliative and end-of-life care.

 These beautiful countries share spectacular scenery and architecture but vary in other ways.
 Very broadly, Hungarians are Magyar people, ethnically and linguistically different from their neighbouring Slavs, with a range of mostly Christian belief systems.
 Romanians are a Romance ethnic group and nation native to Romania, that share a common Romanian culture, ancestry, and speak Romanian, which is descended from Latin.
 Visiting two different destinations that are ethnically and culturally different provides fascinating insight into their evolving palliative and hospice care, while immersing you in the rich history and culture of these rewarding countries.

 David Oliviere is a consultant in psychosocial palliative care, a social worker, an educationalist and a clinical supervisor.
 He is former director of Education and Training at St Christopher’s Hospice in London and visiting professor at the School of Education and Health Sciences at Middlesex University.